 1. Scenic Drives: The best and easiest way to explore the Blue Ridge Parkway is to go for a drive!
 Drive for 10 miles or 50—it's all up to you!
 And, it's easy to create an experience that fits with your itinerary of other things to do in Asheville.

 2. Hiking: The Blue Ridge Parkway is known for providing access to some of the best hiking trails in the nation.
 Whether you're looking for a short, easy hike or a more challenging trek, you'll find it on the Parkway.
 The forested trails lead to everything from 360-degree views to thundering waterfalls.
 See our guide to the best Blue Ridge Parkway hikes.
+Find your perfect Asheville hiking trail!
+Use our Asheville Hike Finder to easily filter by distance from downtown, trail length and difficulty level.

 3. Picnicking: The dramatic views found on the Blue Ridge Parkway make for unforgettable picnic spots.